jbstechguy/PrestoDeckforMA/README.md

 - Previous/Next track control
 - Shuffle control
 - Repeat control
-- Multiple display modes
-  - Mode 1 (Default): Displays album artwork with track title and artist at the bottom of the screen.
-Tap screen to toggle between Mode 1 and Mode 2.
-  - Mode 2: Displays playback controls, track title, and artist information.
-Tap screen to toggle between Mode 2 and Mode 1.
-  - Mode 3: Displays only album artwork for a clean now-playing experience.
-Long press to Enter Mode 3, tap to return to Mode 1.
 - Display power control
   - Auto wake when playback starts
   - Auto sleep after 5 minutes of inactivity